 Filter bot traffic.
 As you address bugs and errors, you’ll want to focus only on your human users, not bots.

-An error tracking system, or error monitoring tools, are tools like Sumo Logic that automatically monitor and detect irregularities in your application or website.
-These tools enable DevOps teams to proactively find, triage, and fix any errors that occur in the front or back-end of applications.
+An error tracking system automatically monitors and detects irregularities in your application or website.
+Full stack application monitoring and observability tools, like Sumo Logic, enable DevOps teams to proactively find, triage, and fix any errors that occur in the front or back-end of applications.

 To understand if an error tracking tool is right for your operations, it’s important to ask the following questions and look for the features outlined below.

 Does the tool have good dashboards to understand information and quickly check on application health?